meta-llama/llama-recipes/recipes/use_cases/email_agent/README.md

 ... <post-processing>
 ```

-When you try out Gmagent, you'll likely find that further pre- and post-processing still needed to make it production ready.
+When you try out the app, you'll likely find that further pre- and post-processing still needed to make it production ready.
 In a great video on [Vertical LLM Agents](https://www.youtube.com/watch?v=eBVi_sLaYsc), Jake Heller said "after passes frankly even like 100 tests the odds that it will do on any random distribution of user inputs of the next 100,000, 100% accurately is very high" and "by the time you've dealt with like all the edge cases... there might be dozens of things you build into your application to actually make it work well and then you get to the prompting piece and writing out tests and very specific prompts and the strategy for how you break down a big problem into step by step by step thinking and how you feed in the information how you format that information the right way".
 That's what all the business logic is about.
-We'll cover decomposing a complicated ask and multi-step reasoning in a future version of Gmagent, and continue to explore the best possible way to streamline the pre- and post-processing.
+We'll cover decomposing a complicated ask and multi-step reasoning in a future version of the app, and continue to explore the best possible way to streamline the pre- and post-processing.

 ## Debugging output

-When running Gmagent, the detailed Llama returns, pre-processed tool call specs and the actual tool calling results are inside the `-------------------------` block, e.g.:
+When running the app, the detailed Llama returns, pre-processed tool call specs and the actual tool calling results are inside the `-------------------------` block, e.g.:

 -------------------------
 Calling Llama...